PontusBlixt/ChronoCap/validation.md

 itself; skip it for routine day-to-day runs once you trust the pipeline is behaving correctly in your environment.

+## Progress visibility during verification

+A `-verify` pass on a large output fileset can legitimately run for a long time with no growing file to watch (the merge is already done — verification only reads), which is easy to mistake for a hang.
+This bit us once during real production testing: ChronoCap had finished merging and was silently deep into verification, with zero console output, and looked indistinguishable from an actual stall.

+Since v1.5, two things fix this:

+- A `Merge complete (N packets).
+Starting verification (-verify)...` message prints the instant the merge loop finishes and verification begins, so the phase transition is never silent.
+- The same background progress reporter used during the merge phase (see the main README) stays active through verification too — because `verify_output()`'s internal `PacketReader` shares the same `ProgressTracker` instance passed in from `merge_captures()`, every packet it reads back updates the same heartbeat/stall-detection state.
+  A 60-second heartbeat and a 5-minute stall warning both work identically whether the run is currently merging or verifying.

+**Important:** the stall threshold is measured as time since the *last individual packet* was read, not total phase duration.
+A `-verify` pass that takes three hours on a huge capture but keeps reading packets steadily will never trigger a false stall warning — only a genuine multi-minute gap between individual packet reads does.
+This was verified
+directly: a simulated run that took several seconds total but updated progress every 100ms produced zero warnings, while a run with the same total elapsed time but no per-packet updates at all correctly triggered one.
+The threshold is about read-to-read latency, not wall-clock duration of the phase as a whole.

 ## Exit codes

 | Code | Meaning |